leandromoreira/ffmpeg-libav-tutorial/README.md

 required_storage = tis * fps * toppf * cpp
 ```

-This video would require approximately `250.28GB` of storage or `1.11Gbps` of bandwidth!
+This video would require approximately `250.28GB` of storage or `1.19 Gbps` of bandwidth!
 That's why we need to use a [CODEC](https://github.com/leandromoreira/digital_video_introduction#how-does-a-video-codec-work).

 ## container - a comfy place for audio and video